 Successful applications for financial assistance involving tax-based assistance will necessitate a site-specific brownfield redevelopment funding agreement between the Town and the applicant.
-This agreement will establish the magnitude of anticipated eligible costs as well as provide for mechanisms to verify actual costs as eligible under the Plan.
+This agreement will

 Eligible costs are generally defined as costs incurred in the remediation of a property which, as of the date of site assessment, does not meet the standards of the Ontario Environmental Protection Act to permit a Record of Site Condition to be filed in the Ontario Environmental Site Registry.
 The Town will require verification of these costs when applying the programs to individual projects which have been approved for funding assistance.